 Remember that hiring the right people will be one of your biggest challenges.
 And as much effort you'll have to put in retaining your employees.
 That is why it's important to develop a nice motivation system with bonuses, extra days-off, lunches on the house, and so on.
 Besides, you will have to combine friendliness with more or less strict control.
 Otherwise, your employees may relax too much and spoil your business.

-9. Environment in the coffee shop
+10. Atmosphere in your coffee shop

 A good, stylish, and memorable interior is among the most important things you have to pay attention to — it can lead you to success even if it offers pretty standard coffee.
 First of all, it is vital to choose the right colors and lighting, as they can revive even the most “boring” place.
 Then, think about furniture — it should follow your concept, be comfortable, and reliable.